igokul1973/admin.blog.didgibot.com/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Just a line to see if the pipeline works.
+Another change.

 Currently, two official plugins are available: